CharlesQ9/HistAgent/README.md

 | **Baseline Agent**         | Simplified Architecture             | Provides a streamlined agent process for comparative analysis.                                                                                   |

-The Manager Agent orchestrates tasks in a **CodeReAct loop**, ensuring stepwise verification, citation integrity, and structured outputs.
+The Manager Agent orchestrates tasks in a **CodeAct loop**, ensuring stepwise verification, citation integrity, and structured outputs.
 For more detailed information on the architecture and agent functionalities, consult Section 5 of our paper.

 ## 🔍 Academic Literature Tools